spapas/spapas.github.io/content/django-cbv-tutorial.rst

             perms = self.get_permission_required()
             return any(self.request.user.has_perm(perm) for perm in perms)

-So we can implement our mixin using ``UserPassesTestMixin`` as its base:
+Also we could implement our mixin using ``UserPassesTestMixin`` as its base:

 .. code-block:: python